Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 K. Appealing UI Hearing Decision

-If you receive the ALJ’s written decision and learn you did not win your UI hearing, you can appeal.
-The employer can appeal as well, although in my experience most employers who lose UI hearings do not appeal.
+If you receive the ALJ’s written decision and learn you did not win your UI hearing, you could appeal the hearing decision.
+The employer could appeal as well, although in my experience most employers who lose UI hearings do not appeal.

 The appeal proceedings are conducted by an agency called the Labor Industry Review Commission or “LIRC.”